shanemileham/shanemileham.github.io/_kb/athletic/sleep.md

   - "Morning" and "Evening" people are determined by questions like "What time would you get up if you were entirely free to plan your day?" ([reference](https://en.m.wikipedia.org/wiki/Morningness%E2%80%93eveningness_questionnaire)).
 There is some genetic influence on these preferences.
 However, people perform the same on cognitive tests regardless of their morning/evening preference and time of the day.
 [Chronotype](https://en.m.wikipedia.org/wiki/Chronotype).
 Humans can have a propensity to be morning people or evening people; these behavioral preferences are called chronotypes for which there are various assessment questionnaires and biological marker correlations.
 - Melatonin helps you fall asleep
   - It actually is a signal to alter the circadian rhythm (see section on that)
+- Exercise and sleep disruption
+  - "Current evidence does not support the claim that late-night exercise disrupts sleep" ([Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4400203/))
+- Naps
+  - "Most research suggests that daytime naps do not have a substantial impact on subjective or objective nocturnal sleep, despite sleep hygiene recommendations to avoid naps" ([Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4400203/))
+- Sleep timing
+  - "Irregular sleep schedules have been associated with poor sleep, but assigning regular sleep schedules to nonclinical adults has shown limited effects on sleep improvement" ([Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4400203/))

 ## Statements to Verify